 If you have sold a business, you may have been able to live off of—and fund your family’s lifestyle from—your salary or profits from the business.
 Now you may have to fund those expenses from your portfolio.
 At the same time, you need to think about how you would like to spend your time—will you travel?
 Spend time with family?
 Take on other jobs (e.g., join one or more boards of directors, teach, etc.)?

 Part of your decision about long-term investing will depend on your spending and on how much of that spending you need to fund from your portfolio or other income you may have (including employment income from a new job)—and you may not know what your spending habits in this new phase of your life will be.

-The most important thing to remember is that there is no urgency to put an investment plan in place right away.
+The most important thing to remember is that there is no urgency to put an investment plan—or a gifting plan—in place right away.
 While you may miss an immediate opportunity, at least on the investment front, others will present themselves, especially when you invest for the long-term.

 Although this is less true with opportunities to purchase unique assets (e.g., certain real estate or collectibles), you should not rush into anything.
 Believe it or not, it is our experience that clients who receive significant liquidity quickly are best off when they take some time to get used to having liquid net worth (as opposed to having a business, which is “only” paper net worth).
 Get used to having a significantly sized account without feeling the need to “do something.”

 Gauge your risk tolerance